QuantumPL/site/content/publication/Selinger2006/index.md

 - '2'
 abstract: In this paper we develop a functional programming language for quantum computers by extending the simply-typed lambda calculus with quantum types and operations.
-  The design of this language adheres to the `quantum data, classical control' paradigm, following the first author's work on quantum flow-charts.
+  The design of this language adheres to the 'quantum data, classical control' paradigm, following the first author's work on quantum flow-charts.
 We define a call-by-value operational semantics, and give a type system using affine intuitionistic linear logic.
 The main results of this paper are the safety properties of the language